OUR COLLECTIVE MISSION

 Humility – all people who walk through our doors are asked to come as they are physically, mentally and emotionally.
 We welcome the swagger of a good hair day and the tears of a hot mess.

 Belonging – we believe in nothing less than radical acceptance.
 Our space is for anyone interested in love, growth, and connection.
-Forget fitting in – at the Collective, we belong.
+F*** fitting in – at the Collective, you belong.

 Service – we are dedicated to providing approachable, interesting and soulful opportunities to heal, throughout every chapter of this cosmic ride.